-FACTS ABOUT ENROLLING STUDENT-ATHLETES-CLASS ENTERING 2014
+FACTS ABOUT ENROLLING STUDENT-ATHLETES-CLASS ENTERING 2015

-- The first-year class that enrolled in 2014 included 175 student-athletes. - The 25th percentile high-school grade-point average (HS GPA) for these 175 students was 3.45, and the 75th percentile was 4.42. - o The 25th percentile test score was 1030, and the 75th percentile was 1220. - Through the end of Fall 2014 semester, the median UNC-Chapel Hill grade-point average for these 175 students was 2.7. - In regard to UNC-system requirements: - 173 of the 175 student-athletes met the testing component of the minimum admissions requirements (MAR) but not the HS GPA component. - o 173 of the 175 met the HS GPA component of MAR but not the testing component. - o 174 of the 175 met the minimum course requirements. - 147 of these first-year student-athletes were admitted under special-talent policies and procedures approved by the Board of Trustees of UNC-Chapel Hill and the Advisory Committee on Undergraduate Admissions, a standing faculty committee appointed by the Chancellor. - The 25th percentile HS GPA for these 147 students was 3.35, and the 75th percentile was 4.11. - o The 25th percentile test score was 1005, and the 75th percentile was 1190. - o Through the end of Fall 2014 semester, the median UNC-Chapel Hill grade-point average for these 147 students was 2.6. - Nine student-athletes required review by the Committee on Special Talent. - Six of these nine students were recruited to participate in "revenue" sports, which the University, following UNC-system guidelines, defines as football, men's basketball, and women's basketball. - The nine students requiring faculty review are the lowest number on record-down from 14 last year and down from 23 in each of the entering classes in 2011 and 2012. - o Through the end of Fall 2014 semester, the median UNC-Chapel Hill grade-point average for these nine students was 2.3.
+- The first-year class that enrolled in 2015 included 188 student-athletes. - The 25th percentile high-school grade-point average (HS GPA) for these 188 students was 3.44, and the 75th percentile was 4.40. - The 25th percentile test score was 1030, and the 75th percentile was 1270. - In regard to UNC-system requirements: - 187 of the 188 student-athletes met both the testing and the HS GPA components of the minimum admissions requirements (MAR). - All 188 students met the HS GPA component of MAR; one student met the HS GPA component but not the testing component. - All 188 students met the minimum course requirements. - 152 of these first-year student-athletes were admitted under special-talent policies and procedures approved by the Board of Trustees of UNC-Chapel Hill and the Advisory Committee on Undergraduate Admissions, a standing faculty committee appointed by the Chancellor. - The 25th percentile HS GPA for these students was 3.38, and the 75th percentile was 4.10. - The 25th percentile test score was 990, and the 75th percentile was 1220. - Nine student-athletes required review by the Committee on Special Talent. - Six of these nine students were recruited to participate in "revenue" sports, which the University, following UNC-system guidelines, defines as football, men's basketball, and women's basketball.